 We first headed out to wait by the stage door, where a few other people were.
 Eventually a roadie came out.
 We asked him about Bob’s whereabouts, and he said that Bob was actually out by the stage talking to fans there.

 So we trundled back in to see that the man was in fact shaking hands and signing CDs for a whole line-up of fans.
 Naturally I joined in, while Jean settled in a good spot for photos.

 Our brief conversation consisted of me first thanking him for coming back to play in Canada.
-Then mentioning that I had just missed meeting during his last tour, which was back in 2002.
+Then mentioning that I had just missed meeting him during his last tour, which was back in 2002.
 “Has it been 10 years?” he said.
 “Fuck!”
 Then we had photo and autograph, and before I took off, I told him the show had been absolutely amazing.
 Once again.

 I was smiling for quite a while after that.